 Electricity and natural gas used in buildings contribute 33% of total greenhouse gas emissions in the unincorporated county.
 The County works to incentivize solar photovoltaic systems and incorporates new technologies and practices that increase energy savings, lower utility costs, and improve air quality in County buildings.
 The County also strives to increase the generation and use of renewable energy on-site at facilities and across the unincorporated county to reduce emissions from fossil fuel-generated electricity.

 Looking to the future, the County plans to achieve 90% renewable electricity for the unincorporated area by 2030 through a renewable energy program.

-- Designed the new Santa Ysabel Nature Center and South Bay Regional Center facilities to be zero net energy (ZNE), which means that they produce as much energy as they consume
+- Designed the new Santa Ysabel Nature Center to be zero net energy (ZNE), which means that they produce as much energy as they consume

 - Analyzed all new County construction for ZNE potential

-- Received an Achievement Award from the National Association of Counties in 2020 for the Santa Ysabel Nature Center (NACo Category: Parks & Recreation)
+- Received an Achievement Award from the National Association of Counties in 2020 for the Santa Ysabel Nature Center, which is designed as a net zero energy facility and is certified as LEED Gold.
+(NACo Category: Parks & Recreation)

 - Recognized as the first local government in California and second in the nation to receive U.S. Green Building Council (USGBC) Leadership in Energy and Environmental Design (LEED) for Communities Platinum certification.

 - Awarded the US Green Building Council San Diego Sustainable Public Organization Award, LEED BD+C Honor Award, and Zero Net Energy Honor Award for Alpine Library.